 Carmoisine is permitted but requires specific warning statements in European Union: declare as "carmoisine (E122)" with the required warning: "may have an adverse effect on activity and attention in children".

-Red-purple azo dye used in confectionery, marzipan, jams, and some dairy desserts.
+Carmoisine (Azorubine, E122) is a red azo dye used in the EU in jams, jelly sweets, and drinks.
 In European Union, Carmoisine is regulated under FIC Regulation 1169/2011 as a food coloring.
 One of the six Southampton study azo dyes.
 Mandatory children activity warning required on any product containing E122.
 Declared as "colour (E122)" with warning text.

 LabelGuard scans your label for Carmoisine and all its common names (E122, Azorubine, CI Food Red 3, Food Red 3) to verify correct declaration, required E-numbers, and mandatory warning statements under EU rules.